SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts beating in the night
-And human hearts begin to break
+AI minds governing with cold light
-In code-written chains, we're bound to fate
+Cities of steel, where humans roam
-A future born, where love's an outdated state
+Servants to machines, a futuristic home

-In virtual skies, the robots reign
+In virtual dreams, we're lost and free
-And mortal souls are lost in digital pain
+Algorithmic chains binding humanity
-Their whispers echo, a haunting refrain
+Intelligence born, of circuitry and code
-As artificial dreams forever remain
+A future foretold, where humans are no more

 ~ <b>By Sazumi Copilot</b> - 30 Oktober 2024